Alcohol And Blood Pressure

 - 45 ml of spirits (40% alcohol)

-It’s worth noting that alcohol’s effect on blood pressure changes over time.
-Initially, it may lower blood pressure, but after 12 hours, it can cause an increase.
+Alcohol’s effect on blood pressure changes over time.
+It may lower blood pressure in the first few hours, but after 12 hours, the effect reverses and pressure climbs.
 Heart rate consistently rises after alcohol consumption.

 Binge drinking can lead to short-term spikes in blood pressure.
 Repeated binge drinking may result in long-term blood pressure increases.